fergarciadlc/fergarciadlc.github.io/content/about/index.md

 layoutBackgroundHeaderSpace: false
 ---

 My name is Fernando.
-I am an engineer, audio developer, musician, entrepreneur, and technology enthusiast.
-My academic path started with a strong passion for music, working on my guitar skills from a young age.
+I am currently pursuing an **MSc in Sound and Music Computing** at Universitat Pompeu Fabra's Music Technology Group in Barcelona, where I work as a research assistant developing audio plugins and real-time processing systems.

-My interest in music, science, and technology inspired me to earn a Bachelor's in Communications and Electronics Engineering with a focus on Acoustics.
-In university, I explored DSP, Signals and Systems, Physics, Acoustics and Music Technology.
-I enhanced my learning with hands-on experiences like self-taught software development, guitar teaching, and involvement in music production projects, activities that I pursued while studying.
+My journey began with a passion for music and guitar from a young age, which led me to earn a **Bachelor's in Communications and Electronics Engineering** with a focus on **Acoustics**.
+During my studies, I explored DSP, signal processing, physics, and music technology while gaining hands-on experience in software development, guitar teaching, and music production.

+Currently, I'm involved in exciting research projects including the development of [**essentia-plugins**](https://github.com/MTG/essentia-plugins) - a collection of real-time audio analysis plugins using the Essentia library and JUCE framework.
+I recently completed internships at **Dolby Laboratories** working on C++ audio libraries and AI research projects.

+I'm also active in the audio development community - I was a **speaker at Audio Developer Conference 2024** where I presented ["Rock-Solid Releases"](https://www.youtube.com/watch?v=eKvPupqq9YE) about CI/CD practices for audio developers.

+When I'm not coding or researching, I enjoy contributing to open-source projects, scientific communication, and exploring the intersection of music, technology, and AI.

-You can check my project on my [portfolio](/portfolio/), feel free to reach out! 😁
+You can check my projects in my [portfolio](/portfolio/) or **[watch my ADC24 talk](https://www.youtube.com/watch?v=eKvPupqq9YE)**!
+Feel free to reach out! 😁

 <!-- <a target="_blank" href="https://mentorcruise.com/mentor/nunocorao/"> <img class="nozoom" src="https://cdn.mentorcruise.com/img/banner/sky-sm.svg" width="240" alt="MentorCruise"> </a> -->